Cauliflower and Chickpea Tacos

 Why This Recipe Works

 - Chickpeas: These are a healthy way of adding protein into the tacos; also known as garbanzo beans.
+If using canned, be sure to drain and rinse.

 - Tortillas: Use your favorite small tortillas, like corn or flour for serving.